How to Choose a Frame for a Stretched Canvas

 The following are some examples of canvas floaters with varying stretcher bars:

-Using the same frame, this canvas is thinner than the rabbet.
-This means that the canvas will be recessed in the frame.
+When the opposite happens, the rabbet of the frame is larger than that of the canvas, it means that the canvas will be recessed in the frame.

 This time, we are using a very deep frame.
 Again, the canvas is recessed in the frame.
 Depending on the look you are trying to achieve, you can secure the canvas in place as is or use spacers to bring the frame more towards the front.